-- B. U.S. Reporter owned by a foreign person A U.S. business enterprise that is a U.S. Reporter in this BE-11 survey may also be a U.S. affiliate of a foreign person that must report in the BE-15, 2016 Annual Survey of Foreign Direct Investment in the United States.
+- 1. it engages only in sales promotion or public relations activities on behalf of the U.S. person, - 2. it conducts business abroad only for the U.S. person's account, not for its own account, - 3. it has no separate financial records that allow the preparation of financial statements, - 4. its expenses are paid by the U.S. parent, - 5. it is not subject to foreign income taxes, and - 6. it has limited physical assets or few employees permanently located abroad. - B. U.S. Reporter owned by a foreign person - A U.S. business enterprise that is a U.S. Reporter in this BE-10 survey may also be a U.S. affiliate of a foreign person that must report in the BE-15, 2019 Annual Survey of Foreign Direct Investment in the United States.
 This could be the case if the U.S. business enterprise owns foreign affiliates and is also owned 10 percent or more, directly or indirectly, by a foreign person.
 In such cases, the U.S. business enterprise should report in this survey for any foreign business enterprise it owns or controls, directly or indirectly, at least 10 percent or more, but should not report other property of its foreign owner.
 (A foreign business enterprise that is jointly owned by the U.S. Reporter and the foreign owner of the U.S. Reporter should be considered a foreign affiliate of the U.S. Reporter provided the U.S. Reporter has a 10 percent or more ownership interest.)
-For purposes of the BE-11 survey, consider the foreign owner of the U.S. Reporter and the directly and indirectly owned foreign affiliates of the foreign owner (other than those held through the U.S. Reporter), as unaffiliated foreign persons.
-See also I.B.1.d.(4). - C. Partnerships Most partnerships are either general or limited partnerships.
-The determination of percentage of voting interest in a general or limited partnership is based on who controls the partnership.
-The percentage of voting interest is NOT based on the percentage of ownership in the partnerships equity.
+For purposes of the BE-10 survey, consider the foreign owner of the U.S. Reporter and the directly and indirectly owned foreign affiliates of the foreign owner (other than those held through the U.S. Reporter), as unaffiliated foreign persons.
+See also I.B.1.d.(4).